Naval Station Norfolk Housing 2026 | Best Neighborhoods Near NSN | KingRealtor757

 A Division

-For families with strong school priorities, many NSN families choose to commute from Virginia Beach (20-30 min via tunnel) rather than use Norfolk Public Schools.
+For families with established school priorities, many NSN families choose to commute from Virginia Beach (20-30 min via tunnel) rather than use Norfolk Public Schools.
 John can walk you through the tradeoff honestly.

 Real Commute Times to Naval Station Norfolk